Horticulture

 Sustainable Landscape Design and Installation

 Concerned about proper plant selection and hardscaping materials for landscaping in a dry climate?
-We offer a series of classes that focus on sustainable materials, construction, and irrigation management as well as designing beautiful landscapes.
+We offer a series of classes that focus on sustainable materials, construction, and irrigation management, as well as designing beautiful landscapes.
+With our permaculture class, you will learn permaculture design.
 Students have the opportunity to design several landscapes for real clients.
 Classes may lead to a career as designers, installations, water auditing, landscape maintenance, or edible landscaping.

 placeholder